rflrydzn/tagger/README.md

 - Follows `hasNextPage` and `cursor`
 - Includes delay to avoid rate limits

-### Bulk Operations
+### bulkOperationRunMutation

-- Offloads all mutations to Shopify background worker
+- Passes all mutations to Shopify background worker
-- Avoids API throttling
+- Runs async to prevent Error 524 (120s of no HTTP response)
-- Suitable for very large catalogs
+- Efficient and fast bulk tagging instead of synchronus one by one

 ---